bshlgrs/rpeanut-compiler/plan.md

 Other things to rewrite:

-- In AssemblyMaker, I should use mutating methods of List
+- In AssemblyMaker, I should use mutating methods of List.